Many brand accounts on social media are a ghost town, and plummeting engagement rates are a telltale sign you’re heading for the same fate.

 But why stop here?
 Share the insights you've gained from this post with your network and provide value to others.
 Spread the knowledge by sharing this post on your favorite social media platform and empower others to unlock the potential of community management.

-As the cherry on top—you can receive the latest marketing trends, insights and best practices straight to your inbox by subscribing to The CMO newsletter.
+As the cherry on top—you can receive the latest marketing trends, insights and best practices straight to your inbox when you subscribe to our newsletter for marketing leaders.
 Stay one step ahead of the competition by always staying up to date!